debops/debops/docs/ansible/roles/php/getting-started.rst

 The :ref:`debops.php` role will install the `PHP Composer`__, a dependency manager for PHP.
 The version from the OS repositories will be preferred.
-On older OS releases (including Debian Stretch), a known upstream binary will be downloaded and installed instead.
+On older OS releases, a known upstream binary will be downloaded and installed instead.

 .. __: https://getcomposer.org/